OllieBurke/EMRI_PE/README.md

 module load gcc
 module load cuda
 `
-Or, if you wish to be lazy, just type `source cluster_modules` and everything will be done for you.
+Or, if you wish to be lazy, just type `source cluster_modules` in the directory `setup_files` and everything will be done for you.

 ### Send the job to the cluster